ayushdiagarwal/mini-social/README.md

 - [x] create apis for adding, removing, updating posts
 - [x] create apis for adding, removing comments
 - [ ] make very basic react frontend
+- [ ] keep count of all the posts a user liked (so they can't like it more than once)
+- [ ] keep count of all the posts/comments a user can make, so they can view it in the profile section
 - [ ] home page feed
 - [ ] add tags maybe